 What happens when data is bad?

-When there is any level of ambiguity in an utterance, the AI can get confused if the data isn’t rich enough.
+When there is any level of ambiguity in an utterance, the chatbot can get confused if the data isn’t rich enough.
 For example, if a user asks the question, “Can I pay a bill?”, they could be trying to achieve one of three goals:

 - Instructions on bill payments: The user may be asking if this is the right place to pay a bill and need instructions on how to do so